ezrahall/Comp4350/documentation/Project/CodingStyles.md

     // good
     import signIn from '../../../store/actions/user';
     ```
+  - **Directories**: Same as files, except lower case for directories with sub-directories.

-  - **Component Naming**: Use the filename as the component name and as the directory name.
+  - **Components**: Use the file name as the component name and as the directory name.

     ```jsx
     // bad